RaphaelGinoulhac/SnapNetPonts/README.md

 ### Launching the python scripts

+Firstly, the name of the input files are hardcoded in most python files : sem3_gen_images.py, sem3d_test_backproj.py.
+So there is an almost identical file for every dataset, and if you want to adapt Snapnet to another dataset, you should modify those files.
+The rest of the configuration is self-explanatory in the config.json file.

 For the training and testing dataset, the point cloud decimation, views and images generation are called with:

     python3 sem3d_gen_images.py --config config.json